This chapter is susceptible to change:

 Light gleamed in through stained glass, the beautiful pieces of artwork depicting battles that the Ascean Knighthood had taken part in throughout the ages.
 Many construed with pieces of them fighting with Lusus, or during the Rebellion of the Five Houses over forty years ago.
 It lent the place a heavenly look, not too much different from one of the places of worship that Craeft was used to frequent.

-Unlike those places however, there was no calm to be had where he.
+Unlike those places however, there was no calm to be had.
 The blonde boy glanced around the room he was standing in, emerald eyes watching as his peers were called.
 Rows upon rows of initiates stood shoulder to shoulder, lending him little room to move, but Craeft found that he couldn’t care much about that.
 The day was finally close, the day he would finally be joining the Ascean Knighthood, even if it was only to become the lowest of the knights, a mere squire.

 Still, it was meant to be a joyous occasion.